 - In 2017, China was responsible for 27.2% of all the world's carbon emissions.

 The Greenhouse Effect

-Solar radiation heats up the earth's surface and is emitted back into the atmosphere as infrared radiation.
-Carbon dioxide is transparent to solar radiation and yet absorbs solar radiation, thus, the presence of carbon dioxide in our atmosphere allows sunshine to penetrate to the surface but inhibits the emission of infrared radiation to space.
+Solar radiation heats up Earth's surface and is emitted back into the atmosphere as infrared radiation.
+Carbon dioxide is transparent to solar radiation and yet absorbs the infrared radiation that is reflected back up from the earth.
+So, the presence of carbon dioxide in our atmosphere allows sunshine to penetrate to Earth's surface but inhibits the emission of infrared radiation to space.
 This warms up the atmosphere and is known as the greenhouse effect.

-CO2 and other greenhouse gases trap heat in the Earth's atmosphere.
+CO2 and other greenhouse gases trap heat in Earth's atmosphere.